Stat Command in Linux

 Name: /etc Permissions: 755

-stat can also display the information in terse form.
+stat can also display the information in the terse form.
 This format is useful for parsing by other utilities.

 Invoke the command with